fairtale5/Karmie/docs/core/development/ui.md

 This document outlines the high-level UI/UX decisions and guidelines for the Reputator project.
 For specific component implementations, refer to the frontend code and its documentation.

+## Technical Stack

+### SvelteKit + Tailwind CSS
+- Using standard SvelteKit setup with Tailwind CSS
+- Static site generation (no server-side rendering)
+- Client-side routing and state management
+- Modern Tailwind v4 utilities and features

-## Important Technical Requirements
+### Important Technical Requirements

-### No Server-Side Rendering
+#### Static Site Generation
-- The project uses static site generation with Juno
+- Project uses static site generation with Juno
 - All routes must be pre-rendered at build time
 - Avoid using server-side only features:
   - No `+layout.server.ts` files